Less is More: Data-Efficient Adaptation for Controllable Text-to-Video Generation: Experiments

 \subsubsection{Group 2: Decoupled Inference Retains Fidelity}

-\textbf{FEP \& SVP Analysis:} The results (\cref{fig:quan-compare}, Bottom Row Right) validate the superiority of our proposed \textbf{Decoupled (``clean'')} inference.
+\textbf{FEP \& SVP Analysis:} The results (\cref{fig:quan-compare}, Bottom Row Right) validate the superiority of our proposed \textbf{Decoupled Inference}.
 The FEP analysis shows it barely impacts the backbone, with drift remaining around the baseline.
 The SVP analysis confirms this, showing minimal semantic corruption (SVP scores change $<$2\%).
-Meanwhile, the \textbf{Joint (``dirty'')} inference, while inferior, shows only a slight, acceptable score reduction.
+Meanwhile, \textbf{Full-LoRA Inference}, while inferior, shows only a slight, acceptable score reduction.
 This confirms our training is robust and does not cause catastrophic degradation, remaining capable of high-fidelity controllable generation (\cref{fig:backbone_infer}).

 \textbf{Video Quality (VBench):} As shown in \cref{tab:svp_results}, a key finding is the stability of the VBench video quality metrics.
-Both our ``clean'' and ``dirty'' inference on model training on synthetic dataset maintain scores for Subject Consistency, Background Consistency, Motion Smoothness, and Aesthetic Quality that are nearly identical to the original baseline.
-This is a crucial result: it demonstrates that our dataset selection and inference design successfully disentangles the new physical control without introducing unwanted artifacts or degrading the backbone's core generative quality, which is a common failure case.
+Both Decoupled and Full-LoRA Inference on models trained on the synthetic dataset maintain scores for Subject Consistency, Background Consistency, Motion Smoothness, and Aesthetic Quality that are nearly identical to the original baseline.
+This is a crucial result: it demonstrates that our dataset selection and inference design successfully disentangle the new physical control without introducing unwanted artifacts or degrading the backbone's core generative quality, which is a common failure case.